 And as a new level of collaboration and learning, we will be combining with and I will be co-teaching with Ms. Turken for many things this year.
-We are still working out all the logistics, but just be ready to hear about how your kiddo talk about a whole other class of kiddos, and their “other” teacher, Ms. Turken.
+Be ready to hear your kiddo talk about a whole other class of kiddos, and their “other” teacher, Ms. Turken.
+We had such an amazing year last go-round and are excited for another!
 Can’t wait to share more as we go forward!!

 * Curiosity: There is no better way to learn something than to ask a question.
 It is DEFINITELY how I learn, and so please understand if you find me asking you (or your child) lots of questions as a means of figuring out how best to meet their needs or to connect with your family.
 In turn, I hope you will feel comfortable to ask me any questions you may have, and the perhaps most importantly, your child will feel comfortable to ask me–and their classmates–questions when they need to.
 Knowing when to ask for help is an important part of learning. 🙂 Also, WONDER is a natural part of being a kid, as well as a super important part of learning something new.
 WONDER is something that I will always encourage, and hopefully many things we learn together will start as someone’s wondering about the world.